-Australian bushfires claim third victim as authorities struggle to reach cut-off areas
+Three dead, several missing as Australia counts the cost of devastating bushfires

 “Ash started to fall from the air and then the embers started to come down.
 At that point, people started to bring their kids and families into the water.
 Thankfully, the wind changed and the fire moved away.”

-With thousands of people still stranded, Australia’s military has been drafted in.
+With thousands of people still stranded, Australia’s military has been drafted in to provide supplies and assist with evacuations in areas, many of which have been left without power for hours.

+In Ulladulla, a small coastal town about 230 km south of Sydney, many residents and holidaymakers were scrambling to get supplies, leading to long lines outside the few shops open on a public holiday.

 Black Hawk helicopters, fixed-wing aircraft and naval vessels have all been deployed, along with military personnel.